ckoya012/android-walkncare/README.md

 #### About:

 Our team prototyped a mobile app as a simple clinic booking platform for patients, and as a clinic management tool for employees.
 The functionality depends on the type of user that is currently logged in.
-This app was made in a group of 5 for SEG2105 in the F19 semester, a second year software engineering course at the University of Ottawa.
+This app was made in a group of 5 for SEG2105 in the F19 semester, a second-year software engineering course at the University of Ottawa.

 **Running the app:** Use any Android Studio virtual device or a phyiscal Android device.